wandb/docs/docs/guides/track/limits.md

     wandb.init(config=large_config)
 ```

-#### Run Count
+### Run count

 Keep the total number of runs in a single project under 10,000.
 Large run counts can slow down project workspaces and runs table operations, especially when grouping is enabled or runs have a large count of distinct metrics.

-#### File Count
+### File count

 Keep the total number of files uploaded for a single run under 1,000.
 You can use W&B Artifacts when you need to log a large number of files.
 Exceeding 1,000 files in a single run can slow down your run pages.

-### Python Script Performance
+## Python script performance

-There are few common ways the performance of your python script can be reduced:
+There are a few ways that your python script performance is being reduced:

 1. The size of your data is too large.
-Large data sizes could introduce a >1ms overhead to the training loop.
+Large data sizes could introduce a >1 ms overhead to the training loop.
 2. The speed of your network and the how the W&B backend is configured
 3. Calling `wandb.log` more than a few times per second.
 This is due to a small latency added to the training loop every time `wandb.log` is called.